-The executive transition agreements between Mr. Miller and us and Ms. Nostra and us provide that if a "Change in Control" (as defined in the executive transition agreement) occurs and, during the three months before a Change in Control, Mr. Miller or Ms. Nostra is terminated by us without "Cause" (as defined in the executive transition agreement) or resigns for "Good Reason" (as defined in the executive transition agreement) he or she will be entitled to continuation of specified benefits and periodic severance payments totaling 1.5 times the sum of (a) his or her highest annual salary in effect during the one-year period before his or her termination of employment and (b) the average annual cash bonus he or she earned during our two fiscal years before the fiscal year of his or her termination of employment.
+The executive transition agreements between Mr. Miller and us and Ms. Nostra and us provide that if a "Change in Control" (as defined in the executive transition agreement) occurs and, during the three months before a Change in Control or the two years after a Change in Control, Mr. Miller or Ms. Nostra is terminated by us without "Cause" (as defined in the executive transition agreement) or resigns for "Good Reason" (as defined in the executive transition agreement) he or she will be entitled to continuation of specified benefits and periodic severance payments totaling 1.5 times the sum of (a) his or her highest annual salary in effect during the one-year period before his or her termination of employment and (b) the average annual cash bonus he or she earned during our two fiscal years before the fiscal year of his or her termination of employment.